TomasHubelbauer/vscode-markdown-link-suggestions/README.md

 After initial testing, the event scope will be reduced to just suggestion errors to aid in fixing.

-**If you'd prefer telemtry not be collected, pleae disable VS Code telemetry.**
+**If you'd prefer telemetry not be collected, pleae disable VS Code telemetry.**

 [You can learn how to do so here](https://code.visualstudio.com/docs/supporting/FAQ#_how-to-disable-telemetry-reporting).